 One month later, Claire was diagnosed with terminal cancer.

 Patrick came home and told Audrey about Claire’s condition.
 He asked Audrey, “What should we do?
 Remember, I told Claire during a hypothetical conversation that we would take in all of her children if she passed away.”
 Audrey simply replied, “We take in her children.”
 “Don’t you want to pray about it or think about it overnight?”
 Patrick asked.
 “No,” Audrey said, “I will feel the same way tomorrow.
 We can pray about it, but we already know what to do.”
 Two months later, in January of 2011, Claire passed away and left her four children in the care of Audrey and Patrick.

 In the last four years, Audrey and Patrick have also welcomed two biological children.
 Their iPhones contain photo after photo of their large, nontraditional family.
 They laugh about stories like reactions when their tall African-American teenager calls Patrick and Audrey “Mom and Dad” in department stores.
 Life has been unexpected, but they describe themselves as confident in God’s plan.
 When asked how prepared she felt facing all the changes, Audrey replies, “I figured that if God thought we could raise all these kids, He would provide.”

 As of December 2015, Audrey continues to practice in the Houston office of Weil Gotshal & Manges, focusing on patent litigation.
 Patrick recently left the Lanier Law Firm after being named a Texas Rising Star three years in a row.
-His new firm, Jacobs O’Hara McMullen, P.C., specializes in helping victims of mesothelioma and catastrophic injury.
+His new firm, O’Hara Law Firm, specializes in helping victims of mesothelioma and catastrophic injury.
 Audrey and Patrick are succeeding as lawyers and their family is prospering.
 It is impossible to say if the O’Hara/Maness family has reached capacity – personally or professionally.